2300431w/Kilonova/Diary.md

 ![alt_text](https://github.com/2300431w/Kilonova/blob/master/AI_gband_1.png)

 With the red line representing the average values while the blue dots are reported from individual lines for values of m1,m2,l1,l2 chosen randomly from the original dataset

+# Winter Break

+I added noise at some point but it didn't fix the fundamental issues, I have contacted Michael and Jordan over it however over winter break I need to catch up on studies and similair things

+# 11/01/2022

+## 12:45
+Under the advice of Michael and Jordan I have reduced the number of dimensions by "compressing" the data.
+Here we are taking the 10th point of every line, Jordan mentioned PCA (Principle Component Analysis) so I should look into that.
+Currently reducing the resolution of the curve has seemed to help but the examples drawn at the end don't seem close at all.
+The loss bottoms out at approximatley 83 regardless of batch size,learning rate, or epoch length so perhaps that is indicitive that this approach isn't working.

+I have also normalised the curves which I was not doing before.
+I might try a further compression but I am concerned that anything beyond a factor of 10 will lose too much detail.